-- 1. A significant impact on fisheries resources in the Ocean SAMP area comes from fishing activity.
-Fishing of any kind will have an effect on the ecosystem.
+- 1. A significant impact on fisheries resources in the SAMP area comes from fishing activity.
 Fishing can have both primary and secondary impacts on fish populations and species assemblages, including population declines from overfishing (defined in the Magnuson Stevens Fishery Conservation and Management Act as fishing at a rate or level or mortality that jeopardizes the capacity of a fishery to produce the maximum sustainable yield on a continuing basis) and from shifts in community dynamics. - 2.
-At present, seven of the species of importance to commercial and recreational fisheries are either listed as overfished or overfishing is occurring on the stock (Atlantic cod, American lobster, bluefin tuna, tautog, winter flounder, winter skate, and yellowtail flounder see Table 5.2 for a list of all species of importance and their status).
-Many of the other species found with in the Ocean SAMP area have been in the past or are in danger of becoming overfished.
-Overfishing can lead to a reduction in recruitment, or of fish growing large enough and old enough to spawn, as well as to a decline in the average size of targeted species (e.g. Collie et al. 2008; Fogarty and Murawski 1998).37 - 3.
+At present, seven of the species of importance to commercial and recreational fisheries are either listed as overfished or overfishing is occurring on the stock (Atlantic cod, American lobster, bluefin tuna, tautog, winter flounder, winter skate, and yellowtail flounder).
+Many of the other species found with in the SAMP area have been in the past or are in danger of becoming overfished.
+Overfishing can lead to a reduction in recruitment, or of fish growing large enough and old enough to spawn, as well as to a decline in the average size of targeted species (e.g. Collie et al. 2008; Fogarty and Murawski 1998).32 - 3.
 Fishing can change the species composition in the food web.
 The intense harvest of certain stocks will change the ecological balance of an area by causing the decline of that stock; that stock's decline may in turn have an impact on species which relied on the depleted stock for food, or have an impact on other species which become the new food source for hungry predators.
 For example, on Georges Bank, as groundfish populations have declined, dogfish and skate populations, which target similar prey, exploded (Fogarty and Murawski 1998).
 Likewise, a decline in cod populations in the North Atlantic has led to increased abundance of certain invertebrates such as lobster and crab that are commonly eaten by cod.
-Overfishing may also have indirect ecosystem effects,
+In Narragansett Bay and in at least some parts of the SAMP area, it has been demonstrated that the species composition has shifted from one

-36 Johnson et al. (2008) also list coastal-based issues including the alteration of freshwater systems, agriculture, and the chemical and physical effects from water intake and discharge facilities.
-These issues are not enumerated here because they primarily impact the near-shore environment, and are less relevant to the offshore areas of the Ocean SAMP.
+31 Johnson et al. (2008) also list coastal-based issues including the alteration of freshwater systems, agriculture, and the chemical and physical effects from water intake and discharge facilities.
+These issues are not enumerated here because they primarily impact the near-shore environment, and are less relevant to the offshore areas of the SAMP.
 Additionally, Johnson et al. (2008) have listed energy-related activities and dredging and disposal activities as potentially impacting fish habitat.
 These activities are discussed further in Chapter 9: Other Future Uses.

-37 It should be noted that a stock can be overfished with overfishing not occurring, or conversely, overfishing can occur on a stock that has not yet been found to be overfished.
+32 It should be noted that a stock can be overfished with overfishing not occurring, or conversely, overfishing can occur on a stock that has not yet been found to be overfished.

-as smaller species may proliferate when their predators are reduced through fishing pressure (Piet and Jennings 2005).
-In Narragansett Bay and in at least some parts of the Ocean SAMP area, it has been demonstrated that the species composition has shifted from one dominated by benthic fish species to one dominated by pelagic fish and benthic invertebrates, in part because of the impact of fishing on benthic fish species (Collie et al. 2008).
-See Chapter 2, Ecology of the Ocean SAMP Region for further discussion of this shift.
+dominated by benthic fish species to one dominated by pelagic fish and benthic invertebrates, in part because of the impact of fishing on benthic fish species (Collie et al. 2008).
+See Chapter 2: Ecology of the SAMP Aarea for further discussion of this shift.